Top tip 💡

 - Your counsellor will support you through the process, and please ask your counsellor if you have any particular concerns about this.

-- When your counselling comes to an end, you will receive a post-counselling outcome assessment where you can give feedback about the service, as well as details for further support services you may find useful.
+- When your counselling comes to an end, you will receive a post counselling evaluation where you can give feedback about the service, as well as details for further support services you may find useful.

 Counsellor Training and Quality Assurance